How to (Un-) Quantum Mechanics

 Any $4\times 4$-matrix ${\bf M}$ can be written as a linear combination of the real Dirac matrices (RDMs): \begeq {\bf M}=\sum\limits_{k=0}^{15}\,m_k\,\y_k \endeq Where a sequential index $k\in[0,\dots,15]$ is used instead of the multi-index convention $\y_\mu\y_\nu$.

-This means that the Dirac algebra enable, as the real Pauli algebra, for a re-parametrization of the elements of $4\times 4$-matrices, suited to symmetries relevant in abstract Hamiltonian dynamics.
+This means that the Dirac algebra enables, as the real Pauli algebra, for a general re-parametrization of the elements of $4\times 4$-matrices, suited to symmetries relevant in abstract Hamiltonian dynamics.
 This is usually presented in wrong order: It is true that Dirac introduced his matrices with heuristic arguments from the relativistic energy-momentum relation.
 But, as Levy-Leblond remarked, ``the chronological building of order of a physical theory, however, rarely coincides with its logical structure.``~\cite{LevyLeblond}.
 Within our no-assumption-approach $3+1$ dimensional space-time follows from the structure of the Hamilton-Dirac-Clifford algebra and not vice versa.